| Translations

 are correct and express precisely the meaning of the entity, but

-- The word "event" that is contained
+are not widely known.
+The word "event" that is contained

 in the name of some of the entities should be included in the